 With Wray’s encouragement, I went to an opportunity day at Slimming World’s head office.
 I was absolutely blown away by how much thought and passion goes into the Consultant role, and by the ongoing support and training that you’re given.
 Now, I’m running my own group and I find being self-employed so freeing.
 I work the hours that suit me and my members – no more early starts and very late finishes – and I finally have time for a social life.
 We have great fun in my group, too, and I love helping my members to believe in themselves, achieve their weight loss dreams and start living their best lives – just like I have!

 Could you be a Slimming World Consultant?

 If you’d love to help transform lives and make weight loss dreams come true, we’re always looking for caring and committed people to run their own Slimming World groups.
-Or perhaps you know someone else who has the personal qualities that would make them a fantastic Slimming World Consultant?
 Find out more about this life-changing role here.